Significant-Gravitas/AutoGPT/QUICKSTART.md

   list     List benchmark tests command
 ```

-The benchmark has been split into different categories of skills you and test your agent on.
+The benchmark has been split into different categories of skills you can test your agent on.
 You can see what categories are available with
 ```bash
 ./run benchmark categories list
 # And what tests are available with